Leutnant: History

 The German noun (with the meaning "Stellvertreter" (in English "deputy") from Middle High German «locum tenens» Platzhalter (in English "place holder") was derived from the French word Lieutenant about 1500.
 In most German-speaking armies it is the lowest officer rank (in German-speaking navies Leutnant zur See (English "Lieutenant at sea")).
 In the German Bundeswehr the ranks Leutnant and Oberleutnant belong to the Leutnant rank group.
 In some other armed forces (such as the former National People's Army) there is the lower grade of Unterleutnant.

 From about 1500 until the middle of the 17th century the designation of Leutnant was commonly used for any deputy to a commanding officer.
 So at the army level there was the appointment of General-Leutnant (English "lieutenant-general"), at the regimental level there was that of Oberst-Leutnant (English "lieutenant-colonel"), and at the company level the Leutnant was deputy to a Hauptmann (English "captain").

 With the formation of standing armies in the second half of the 17th century, the term commonly came to designate the rank of the least senior commissioned officer.

 In the 18th and 19th century, at the unit level several Leutnants served as platoon leaders.
 At that time the ranks of Premier-Lieutenant and Seconde-Lieutenant came into existence.
 With effect from January 1, 1899, in the German Empire these ranks were renamed as Oberleutnant and Leutnant.

 Austria

-In Austria the Leutnant (short: Lt) is the second lowest CO rank.
+In Austria the Leutnant (short: Lt) is the second lowest commissioned officer rank.
 Mandatory to be promoted to that rank is a six terms course of high school studies (until August 2008 eight terms) with 180 ECTS points on the Theresian Military Academy in the Wiener Neustadt.
 The studies are focused on "Military Command and Control" (C2) and the academy-leaver graduate to Bachelor.

 The career in the Militia is structured in a different way.
 Here the modular education comprises the so-called one-year volunteer year (de: Einjährig-Freiwilliger [EF]) as well as several courses, seminars, and exercises with a final aptitude test.
 After an overall service time of five years the promotion to «Leutnant» is possible.

 Moreover, the appointment designation Leutnant is possible for leading officials (E1) of the Austrian executive, e.g. the Austrian Federal Police (ge: Bundespolizei) and prison authority personnel (de: Justizwache).